lk-geimfari/mimesis/docs/schema.rst

 Schema Definition
 -----------------

-Now that you better understand how to use :class:`~mimesis.schema.Field` (and :class:`~mimesis.schema.Fieldset`), let's take a look at how to use them to generate structured data using :class:`~mimesis.schema.Schema`.
+Now that you understand how to use :class:`~mimesis.schema.Field` and :class:`~mimesis.schema.Fieldset`, let's look at how to use them to generate structured data with :class:`~mimesis.schema.Schema`.

-Firstly, let's import the required classes and enums and create required instances:
+First, let's import the required classes and enums and create the necessary instances:

 .. code:: python